Skip to main content

 2024

-Altmejd, Adam, Thomas Jansson, and Yigitcan Karabulut.
-“Business Education and Portfolio Returns.”
-Discussion Paper 16976.
-IZA.
+Altmejd, Adam, Thomas Jansson and Yigitcan Karabulut.
+"Business Education and Portfolio Returns."
+IZA Discussion Paper Series No. 16976.

 Work In Progress